 Travellers with less of a daily routine are effected far less by jet lag.
 Babies, for example, tend not to suffer from jet lag.

-Studies carried out by NASA show that for every time zone a traveller passes, one day is required to fully regain your natural rhythm and energy levels.
+Studies carried out by NASA show that for every time zone a traveler passes, one day is required to fully regain your natural rhythm and energy levels.

 Any of the following can also contribute to jet lag:

 Alcohol: The effect of alcohol on the body is multiplied at altitude, so drinking even relatively small amounts of alcohol can compound tiredness and intensify hangovers upon arrival.